jobinthompu/YARN-Long-Running-Application-Monitoring-with-NiFi/README.md

 ## Prerequisite

-- Make sure you have your HDF Sandbox up and running. you can download HDF Sandbox [here](https://hortonworks.com/downloads/)
+- Make sure you have your HDF Sandbox up and running.
+You can download HDF Sandbox [here](https://hortonworks.com/downloads/)

 - NiFi_1.2/HDF_3.0 is available on Sandbox and running.
-In case you are not using HDF sandbox makesure you have latest NiFi is downloaded on your machine or Installed via Ambari.
+In case you are not using HDF sandbox makesure you have latest NiFi downloaded on your machine or Installed via Ambari.

 ## Steps: